FTM Top Surgery

 - If you want to use your insurance for coverage you will need to do the following:

-- Provide us with a letter of support from your mental health provider.
+- If required by your insurance company, please provide us with a letter of support from your mental health provider.
 The letter must state how long you have been in therapy, the diagnosis of gender dysphoria, the duration of time you have been living full-time as the desired gender and the therapist’s opinion regarding your readiness for surgery.
 The letter must be signed by the care provider.

 *Note: In addition, some insurance companies require referrals.
 If your insurance does, please contact your primary care doctor for the referral and ask them to fax it to us.
 The appointment cannot be scheduled without the referral.